VijayaY836/Customer-Support-Resolution-Agent/README.md

 See [`ARCHITECTURE.md`](ARCHITECTURE.md) for the one-page pipeline doc, and [`eval/eval_report.md`](eval/eval_report.md) for the evaluation scorecard.

+## Which model this actually uses

+This project runs on **OpenRouter**, which can route to any model on their platform.
+The agent itself, in every evaluation run in this repo (`eval/eval_report.md`), is **`openai/gpt-4.1-mini`** — not Claude.
+A separate, independent model, **`openai/gpt-4.1`**, is used only as an evaluation judge (see below) — never to run the agent.

+The code's *default* fallback (`OPENROUTER_MODEL` in `app/config.py`) is still set to an Anthropic slug (`anthropic/claude-sonnet-4.5`) from an earlier version of this project. **The actual model used for every number in this repo's eval report is `openai/gpt-4.1-mini`**, set via `.env` / environment variable, which overrides that default.
+If you re-run the eval yourself without setting `OPENROUTER_MODEL` explicitly, you'll get Claude instead — same architecture, different model, and the numbers will differ from what's documented here.
+See `.env.example`.

 ## Why it's built this way

 The refund gate is enforced in **code**, in one place